stanford-crfm/haliax/docs/nn.md

 ::: haliax.nn.LayerNorm
 ::: haliax.nn.Stacked

+### Convolutional Layers

+Unlike other frameworks, Haliax doesn't distinguish between 1D, 2D, and 3D, and general convolutions.
+Instead, we have a single [haliax.nn.Conv][] module that can be used for all of these, depending on the number of axes provided.
+Similarly, for transposed convolutions, we have [haliax.nn.ConvTranspose][].

+::: haliax.nn.Conv
+::: haliax.nn.ConvTranspose

 ## Attention

 We don't provide an explicit attention module, but we do provide an attention function and several related functions: